 Basic Fiberglass Home Air Filters

-The flat, fiberglass air filters are the most plain home air filter type.
-These filters do not generally better your home’s air quality; instead, they were designed to guard the HVAC equipment from having larger contaminants infiltrate the system and ruin the parts.
-As a result, they aren’t successful at removing indoor air pollutants, but only cost around $1 each.
+The flat, fiberglass air filters are the most basic type of home air filter.
+These filters do not generally better your home’s air quality; instead, they were created to protect the heating and cooling equipment from having larger contaminants infiltrate the system and ruin the parts.
+As a result, they aren’t successful at removing indoor air pollutants, but you can purchase them for about $1 each.

 If you aren’t sure which air filter is best for your home, give A-PLUS Service Experts a call today and we will explain your options and help you make the best decision for your indoor air quality.